-We and Janssen are conducting a 400 patient, randomized, open-label Phase 3 trial of cilta-cel in Revlimid- refractory MM patients who received one to three prior lines of therapy, which we refer to as CARTITUDE-4.
+We and Janssen are conducting a 400 patient, randomized, open-label Phase 3 trial of cilta-cel in Revlimid-refractory MM patients who received one to three prior lines of therapy, which we refer to as CARTITUDE-4.
 Patients will be randomized 1:1 to receive standard of care (investigator choice between pomalidomide/ bortezomib/dexamethasone or daratumumab/pomalidomide/dexamethasone) or be treated with a single administration of cilta-cel.
-The primary endpoint of this trial will be progression free survival.
+The primary endpoint of this trial is progression free survival.
+On January 27, 2023 we announced CARTITUDE-4 met its primary endpoint of showing a statistically significant improvement in PFS compared to standard therapy at the study's first pre-specified interim analysis.
+The trial has been unblinded following the recommendation of an independent data monitoring committee.